MichaelMDTrep/OracleEBSportfolio/README.md

-#  portfolio
+# Portfolio

-# Highly motivated Technical Analyst with a strong track record of delivering results and optimizing business operations.
-# Identifies strategies for enhancing efficiency by reengineering processes using Cobol and Mainframe.
-# Proficient in identifying cost-effective solution designs, analyzing data to identify trends, patterns, and valuable insights for decision-making processes, and providing critical support for major business systems.
-# Experienced in data cleaning, transformation, and validation, ensuring data quality and consistency.
-# Exceptional collaboration and communication skills, adept at eliciting requirements and visualizing business processes.
+## Overview
+As a highly motivated and results-driven Technical Analyst, I specialize in optimizing business operations through innovative process reengineering.
+With a strong background in working with Cobol and Mainframe systems, I excel in identifying cost-effective solutions and leveraging data to drive strategic decisions.
+My expertise includes data cleaning, transformation, and validation to ensure high-quality, consistent datasets.
+Additionally, I am adept at collaborating with cross-functional teams to elicit requirements, visualize business processes, and implement efficient solutions.

+In my experience, I’ve developed a solid track record in managing major business systems, including proficiency in SQL, Oracle E-Business Suite (EBS), and General Ledger tasks.
+I’m committed to delivering tangible value through thoughtful analysis and ensuring that processes are not only optimized but also aligned with broader business goals.

+Whether it’s designing complex SQL scripts or enhancing inventory management processes, I pride myself on my ability to blend technical proficiency with a strong understanding of business needs.
+I continuously seek opportunities to grow my skills and contribute to impactful, high-quality solutions in the technology and business sectors.

+## All the documents can be found in my Oracle EBS directory

 ## SQL demonstration

 ### 1. SQL Code demonstrating coding Ability.
-## All the documents can be found in my Oracle EBS directory

 - [`Coding sample.sql`](link-to-file):
  ## Script Overview